 The exhibition would show 76 prints and drawings, all of which had to be exported too.
 This proved to be a time-consuming task because the Ministry of Foreign Affairs refused to send them by diplomatic mail.
 Everything had to go through customs, including all the attendant paperwork*****.
 Nevertheless, Escher looked back on his English adventure with great pleasure.
 In a letter to Arthur dated 28 August 1960, Escher wrote about the Cambridge stay:

-I sold 23 prints in four days; that was quite an administrative feat in itself, to not get confused, to write down all addresses properly.
-Great interest on the part of MIT members in my lecture at Cambridge, Mass. (provisionally set for 28 October).
-There, I will have to work hard on that during my boat trip [Escher would make a seven-week voyage to Canada in the autumn, EK], because they want more than 45 minutes and more pictures.’******
+I sold twenty-tree prints in four days: that was quite a feat of administration in itself, not getting confused, and noting all the addresses… There was a great deal of interest among the members of MIT in my lecture in Cambridge, Mass. (provisionally aranged for 28 October).
+I will have to work hard on it during the boat trip [Escher would make a seven-week voyage to Canada in the autumn, EK]; they’d like longer than forty-five minutes and more prints.’******

 M.C.
 Escher, Regular division drawing with reptiles, no. 56, india ink, gold ink, coloured pencil, poster paint, November 1942